 The RMS Titanic was the largest ship in the world when it departed Southampton on April 10, 1912.
 It captured the hearts and minds of people for more than a hundred years.
 But, more than a century later, it would not crack the top 100 cruise ships by size.

 How does the Titanic compare to a modern cruise ship?
-Icon of the Seas, the largest cruise ship in the world along side her sister ships, has a gross tonnage of 248,663 GT.
-The Titanic measured just 46,329 GRT.
+Icon of the Seas and her sister ships have a gross tonnage of 248,663 GT compared to the Titanic’s 46,328 GRT.
 That makes Icon of the Seas more than five times the Titanic’s internal volume.

 Modern cruise ships are also longer and wider, and they carry three times as many passengers.

 But the differences go far beyond size.
 The Titanic had four dining venues, 20 lifeboats, and no balcony cabins.
 Icon of the Seas has over 40 restaurants and bars, enough lifeboats for every person on board, and 2,805 staterooms, most with private balconies.